microsoft/FluidFramework/docs/content/docs/advanced/handles.md

         a DDS.
      2. Frequently the same collaborative object (not merely a copy) has to be available in different DDSes.
 The only way to make this possible is to store _references_ (which is what a handle is) to the collaborative objects in the DDSes.

-- Handles encapsulate where the underlying object lives and how to retrieve it.
-This reduces the complexity from the caller and abstracts away the need for the caller to know where the underlying object lives.
+- Handles encapsulate where the underlying object instance exists within the Fluid runtime and how to retrieve it.
+  This reduces the complexity from the caller by abstracting away the need to know how to make a `request` to the Fluid runtime to retrieve the object.

 - Handles enable the underlying Fluid runtime to build a dependency hierarchy.
 This will enable us to add garbage collection to the runtime in a future version.